Danielratmiroff/pepelang/README.md

 ### Variables:

-Declared with the "var" keyword, can have either a string, number, boolean, array, dictionary or function value
+Declared with the `var` keyword, can have either a string, number, boolean, array, dictionary or function value

 ```
 var hello = "world"